louisgv/a-jekyll-blog/_posts/2015/11/2015-11-16-hacking-work.md

 Two ways: Sleep on a schedule that adjust with your situation, or Sleep Periodically.

 Scheduled Sleep: Strict calendar, setup your time so you have at least 9 hours of sleep.
 However, calibrate yourself.
 When are you the most productive?
-Is it 9am - 9pm or is it from 9pm-9am?
+Is it 9am - 9pm or is it 9pm-9am?
+Lots of hacker tend to hack at night because they feel more secure as well as a more positive thinking that of coolness.
+However, there does exist hackers that hack in the morning as well.

+Sleep Periodically: Use your short breaks to take naps or meditate.
+This helps a lot in cleansing your toxic mind.